fidian/presentations/welcome-to-scouts-bsa/index.md

 ----

+## Camping

 * Monthly, even in rain and snow
 * Many Point in summer
-* Adults drive
+* Adults drive and carpool
+* Typically meet at church or JRAC
-* Siblings can come only on some campouts
+* Sometimes siblings can attend campouts
 * Campout fees cover facilities and food
-* Typically meet at church

 Notes: